 Based on your preferences from our wedding booklet, and ideas from the conversation shared at your first meeting, your Lay Chaplain will create a service and send it to you by email for your review.
 Typically the first draft of your service will undergo a few changes before it is finalized – additions/deletions may be made, alternative readings considered, and options for rituals discussed.
 We want it to be a perfect fit according to your values and beliefs!
 We recognize that each couple is unique and has their own concerns, requests and wishes.
 We look forward to working with you whether it is our text or yours that forms the basis of your ceremony.
 You are most welcome to include children, family and friends.

 * May our pets be part of the ceremony?
-Generally there is no restriction on including pets unless the ceremony is performed at a location where animals are not permitted (this includes Toronto First Unitarian Congregation).
+Generally there is no restriction on including pets unless the ceremony is performed at a location where animals are not permitted.

 3. Marriage License and Final Payment:

 A week prior to your ceremony date, your Lay Chaplain must receive the Marriage license and final payment to complete their paperwork.
 It is your responsibility to get the marriage license within 90 days of the wedding.
 Do check Ontario government regulations for more details.

 Ask your Lay Chaplain if they recommend a rehearsal for your situation.
 If you are planning a more formal wedding that includes a number of bridesmaids, groomsmen, etc., a rehearsal may be recommended.
 Often the attendants are more nervous than the bride and groom – they want to understand their roles and they don’t want to let you down!
 There is an additional fee for scheduled rehearsals.